 Application Process.
 The applicant will complete the information on the application form, background check requests, and FBI fingerprint clearance (as applicable).
-Applicants are encouraged to pay the filing fees for the clearances, but the chair of the CPC may authorize payment by CMC if the fees present a financial hardship to the applicant.
-The child protective covenant may be signed by the applicant after the clearances have been received.
+CMC pays the filing fees for the clearances.

 Applicants who have already obtained one or more of the clearances elsewhere may submit copies of such clearances to CMC as long as the background checks were performed within five years of the application.
 Prospective CMC employees must obtain new background checks as a condition of employment.
 Note that under Virginia law, church volunteers are not required to obtain background checks.
 However, CMC has chosen to be proactive in this regard, and to require both the National Criminal Background Check as well as the Virginia Department of Social Services Child Protective Services Background Check.
 The latter check will include child sexual abuse reports that are considered "founded," but which may not appear in the National Criminal Background Check for various reasons.

-Submitted application materials are received by the associate pastor on the CPC, and then sent to the relevant authorities by the church administrator.
-The associate pastor reviews the clearance reports when they are received, and then turns them over to the church administrator for maintenance.
-When all documents have been received and processed the Associate Pastor will confirm approval of CPC and inform the applicant of Approved Adult status.
+Submitted application materials are received by the associate pastor on the CPC, and then sent to the relevant authorities.
+The associate pastor and/or the CPC review the clearance reports when they are received, and the church then stores and maintains the files confidentially.
+When all documents have been received and processed the Associate Pastor will confirm approval to CPC and inform the applicant of approved adult status.

 Recordkeeping.
 Applications and related forms for staff and volunteers will be maintained in a confidential file under the jurisdiction of the associate pastor on the CPC.
 Clearances are confidential and will only be made available to the Associate Pastor and to the chair of the CPC.
 Forms that highlight child protection concerns will be passed along to the CPC.